dcsync/pycobalt/README.md

     printAll(@('a', 'b', 'c'))

-To call a sleep function in its own thread without getting its return value:
+To call a Sleep function in its own thread without getting its return value:

     engine.call('println', args=['printing from another thread'], fork=True)

-You can also eval arbitrary sleep code:
+You can also eval arbitrary Sleep code:

     engine.eval('println("foo")')